Degree one maps on four manifolds with cyclic fundamental groups: Introduction

 This invariant of groups is extensively studied when $G\cong \pi_1(Q)$ for compact 3-manifolds $Q$, \cite{Ko}, \cite{Hi1}, \cite{KL}, \cite{SunW1}.
 Call a closed orientable 4-manifold $X$ realizing $G$ if $\pi_1(X) \cong G$ and $\chi(X)=\chi_4(G)$.
 Both the Euler characteristic and the relation of 1-domination measure the complexity of 4-manifolds with a given fundamental group.
 People asked \cite{SunW2} if $N$ is a closed orientable 4-manifold with $\pi_1(N)\cong G$, does $N$ 1-dominate a 4-manifold $X$ realizing $\chi_4(G)$?
 We will give a positive answer to this question when $G$ is cyclic (Theorem \ref{answer}).

-The proofs of above results are quite different for $\pi_1=\ZZ$ and $\pi_1=\ZZ _n$, which rely on the classification results of Freedman-Quinn \cite{FQ} and the work of Hambleton-Teichner \cite{HT} for $\pi_1=\ZZ$, and the classification results of Hambleton-Kreck \cite{HK1}, \cite{HK2} for $\pi_1=\ZZ _n$.
+The proofs of above results are quite different for $\pi_1=\ZZ$ and $\pi_1=\ZZ _n$, which rely on the classification results of Freedman-Quinn \cite{FQ} and a decomposition theorem of Hambleton-Teichner \cite{HT} for $\pi_1=\ZZ$, and the classification results of Hambleton-Kreck \cite{HK1}, \cite{HK2} and a decomposition theorem (Theorem \ref{decomposition}) derived from the classification results for $\pi_1=\ZZ _n$.